upcs/cs341-project-ss2020-python/README.md

 - Using Travis-CI, the master branch will automatically be deployed to the cloud when updated.
 Travis-CI has a built in deployment option to Google's App Engine.
 In order to do so, a API was encrpyted into the repo and decryption keys were uploaded to travis.
 - Because our project uses Vue as a frontend and Express as a backend, we had to run a build script to compile our Vue files into html and export them into the Express sever.

+### Energy Info tab
+- Implemented an energy info tab that displays information about what types of energy is used around the world and at what rate.
+The purpose of this tab is to give the user a broader understanding of energy use outside of Portland.
+It displays information from ourworldindata.org and eia.gov.

+### Search Bar
+- Implemented a drawer navigation menu that displays when the search bar is clicked.
+A query was developed to track the words being searched inside the search bar in order to process that information and then come up with results from the energy info tab.
+The results of the search bar will be data/information from the energy info page.

+### Safari Acceptance Testing
+- Story Acceptance Test 1: Pass.
+Story Acceptance Test 2: Pass.
+Story Acceptance Test 3: Pass.
+Story Acceptance Test 4: Pass.
+Story Acceptance Test 5: Fails.
+The Seattle information does not disappear.

 ### Testing

 ## Sprint 3